 Take a walk through Watkins Glen State Park, where you can enjoy an enchanting leisurely hike through the two-mile Gorge Trail that boasts 19 cascading waterfalls.
 Nearby you can drive on Main Street in Montour Falls and witness the 156-foot She-Qua-Ga Falls from the comfort of your car or by parking and stepping out to the viewing platform.
 Driving along the east side of Seneca Lake on Route 414, you spot another magical, cascading waterfall at Hector Falls.
 You can witness this cascading beauty that flows into Seneca Lake from your car or by pulling over at Hector Falls Point.

 Remember that all that rain and mud can make the trails slippery, so hike with care and proper shoes.
-Also note that crowd control restrictions may be in place to make social distancing easier, and many trails require that you wear a mask.

 Check out the Museums